HealthyPear/pitztal-ice-news-monitor/README.md

 1. `monitor_news.py` fetches the news page and parses all news items.
 2. It loads `data/last_seen.json` and compares the latest item's title/snippet with the stored value.
 3. If a new item is detected:
-   - The title and snippet are translated from German to English.
+   - The title and snippet are translated from German to English (in chunks to handle long text).
-   - A Telegram message is sent.
+   - A Telegram message is sent (split into multiple messages if needed).
-   - `data/last_seen.json` is updated and committed back to the repository by the workflow.
+   - `data/last_seen.json` is updated.
 4. If nothing changed, the script exits quietly.

+When run via GitHub Actions, the state is cached between runs so duplicate notifications are avoided.

 ---